|Nutrition Facts (per serving)|

 - If you are new to the taste of Campari, consider reversing the proportions, and pour more vodka than Campari at first.
 As you get used to the taste, slowly switch them back to the original proportions in the recipe.

 - Citrus vodka pairs well with Campari.
 You might like how it softens the bitter profile.

 - You can also add other citrus elements—particularly orange—to this drink.
-For instance, the Campari cosmo pairs citrus vodka, orange juice, and triple sec with Campari to create a lovely drink.
+For instance, the Campari cosmo combines citrus vodka, orange juice, and triple sec with Campari to create a lovely drink.

 - If you'd like to serve this drink a little taller, strain it over ice into an old-fashioned glass and add a splash of club soda.
 Pouring as much as 3 ounces of soda results in a drink similar to the Americano.